kai-vu/site/theses/index.md

 ## VU Theses

-Most of the topics below can be investigate by multiple students.
+Most of the topics below can be investigate by either BSc or MSc AI student but also by multiple students.
 We also welcome groups of students working on the same or similar topic.

-More specfics are given.
-If you are interested in one of the projects contact the supervisor(s) listed for the individual topics.
-Please steate clearly which topic you are interested and would like hear about more.
+If you are interested in one of the projects below, please contact the supervisor(s) listed to receive more information about the topics.
+Where available have a look at the detailed description first.
+Also, keep in mind that most if not all theses can be shaped to accomodate your interests.

-#### Ontology Engineering and Ontology Evolution
+#### Ontology/Knowledge Graph Engineering and Evolution
 *Supervisor: Romana Pernisch (r.pernisch@vu.nl)*

 Ontologies model specific domains.
 As domains evolve over time, ontologies have to be changed as well.
 Not only are the ontologies themsevels affected but also applications using those ontologies for various purposes.
 We have multiple theses in this domain: